pottendo/pottendo-Pi1541/README.md

 - some bugfixes to avoid crash (missing initializer)
 - build support for moden GCCs (-mno-unaligend-access)
 - new option `headLess`, see below
+- as a reset button is missing on most PIs, this is mapped to the button combo which selects DriveID 11 (a rare use-case for me)

 Still the legacy code can be built with support for all supported hardware variants, include PiZero, Pi1 and Pi2 variants - see build chapter _Build_.
 The floppy emulation is entirely untouched, so it's as good as it was/is in V1.24 - which is pretty good, IMHO! **Credits to Stephen!**

 <p>

 **Attention**: the operating temperature is substantially higher than with the original kernel (legacy build).
 It is recommended to use _active_ cooling as of now.
 Raspeberry PIs normally protect themselves through throtteling.
-This should work at 85C - for some reason I can't lower this threshold via `cmdline.txt` using `socmaxtemp=70`, as this doesn't set the limit as documented [here](https://circle-rpi.readthedocs.io/en/latest/basic-system-services/cpu-clock-rate-management.html#ccputhrottle) - at least not on my RPi3/RPi4.
+This should work lates at 85C - you may lower this threshold via `cmdline.txt` using e.g. `socmaxtemp=70`.

 TODOs
 -----